 Therefore, it is clear that owning stocks is preferred over real estate.
 No matter where you go, stocks are hassle-free.
 The only thing you have to deal with is stock volatility.

-Real Estate Before Kids For Me
+The Value Of Real Estate Before Kids For Me

 Before 2003, I only owned stocks because I was completely unsure about my career prospects in New York City and San Francisco.
 I also didn’t have enough money to comfortably come up with a down payment without asking my parents for help.